jwho85/meet/README.md

 SCENARIO 1: AN EVENT ELEMENT IS COLLAPSED BY DEFAULT

-Given the user has not clicked an event
+Given the user has not clicked an event<br />
-When the user looks at the event
+When the user looks at the event<br />
 Then the even should be collapsed by default

 SCENARIO 2: USER CAN EXPAND AN EVENT TO SEE IT’S DETAILS

-Give the user has clicked on an event
+Give the user has clicked on an event<br />
-When the user clicks on the event
+When the user clicks on the event<br />
 Then the user can see the event’s details

 SCENARIO 3: USER CAN COLLAPSE AN EVENT TO HIDE ITS DETAILS

-Given the user has already opened an event
+Given the user has already opened an event<br />
-When the user clicks on the event
+When the user clicks on the event<br />
 Then the even collapses to hide its details

 FEATURE 3: SPECIFY NUMBER OF EVENTS

-As a user, I would like to be able to specify the number of events I want to view in the app so that I can see more or fewer events in the events list at once.
+As a user, I would like to be able to specify the number of events I want to view in the app so<br />
+that I can see more or fewer events in the events list at once.

 SCENARIO 1: WHEN THE USER HASN’T SPECIFIED A NUMBER, 32 IS THE DEFAULT NUMBER

-Given the user hasn’t specified a number
+Given the user hasn’t specified a number<br />
-When the user looks at the number count
+When the user looks at the number count<br />
 Then the number count should be 32

 SCENARIO 2: USER CAN CHANGE THE NUMBER OF EVENTS THEY WANT TO SEE

-Given the user is looking at the event count
+Given the user is looking at the event count<br />
-When the user changes the event count
+When the user changes the event count<br />
 Then the number of events should change based on user input

 FEATURE 4: USE THE APP WHEN OFFLINE